-MIT 330-0 Creative Collaboration - A combination of lecture, discussion, and production lab participation implementing the directing and design of a theatrical production.
-Prerequisite: consent of instructor.
+MIT 330-1,2 Creative Collaboration - A combination of lecture, discussion, and production lab participation implementing the directing and design of a theatrical production.

 MIT 335-0 Introduction to Playwriting - Students read plays, complete writing exercises based on the readings, see plays off campus, and ultimately research and write the beginning of a full-length play.
 Prerequisite: MIT 260.